lzhstone95/Homepage/contents/home.md

 ### Experience
 - Associate Researcher, School of Electronic and Information Engineering, Anhui University, 2025 - Now

-- Postdoctoral Fellow, School of Information Science and Technology, USTC, 2023 - 2025
+- Postdoctoral Researcher, School of Information Science and Technology, USTC, 2023 - 2025

 - Ph.D., School of Cyber Science and Technology, University of Science and Technology of China (USTC), 2018 - 2023